A story behind identity and visual design of OnePlus smartphone brand.

 OnePlus logo includes team I worked with, a bit of luck and business idea behind.
 All of that allied into a perfect piece of identity design, that I’m highly proud of and excited to share with you my personal insights.

-Sense of brand identity is extremely important, however logo design isn’t a favourite thing I like to do.
-It’s one of hardest design processes that nobody really appreciates: such a small, tiny symbol that anyone can draw in photoshop or on even on paper.
-Anyone can come up with logo symbol.
+Sense of brand identity is extremely important.
+It’s one of hardest design processes that nobody really appreciates.
+Everyone thinks they can come up with logo symbol.
+Right?

 You have to explain in details the whole process behind.
 What your research and approach were focused on and why exactly this logo is the best option for this particular case.

 It makes no sense to design random mediocrity.
-You should participate in a design competition only when you believe you’ll win.
 You need your passion, belief and inspiration to spread over your attitude and your work.

 Here’s competitor logos.
 To me, these look like a parade of 1960–2000 trends, based on the same “corporative” patterns: